open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 operable program or batch file.
 ```

-Make sure to add **Scripts** folder in the Python installation to PATH, like you added Python to the PATH in the earlier steps.
+It simply means that the _cmd_ couldn't locate the couchapp executable file.
+You can find the _couchapp_ executable in the **Scripts** folder of Python installation.
+When you add the **Scripts** folder's location to the Environment variables' PATH, _cmd_ will be able to find the _couchapp_ when you reference it.
+Now add **Scripts** folder in the Python installation to PATH, like you added Python to the PATH in the earlier steps.
 After adding this to the PATH restart your *cmd* and navigate to the **test** folder and run `couchapp generate test`.

-In this case I will generate the app called *"test"*
+After successfully executing the `couchapp generate test` command, the app called *"test"* is generated in your _couchapp_ directory.

 ```
 $ couchapp generate test